j9ac9k/fbs-slides/slides.md

 ::: incremental

 * users may or may not have python installed
+  * if they don't the last thing you want to maintain is a set of instructions that universally apply for setting up a python environment on each OS
 * users may not feel comfortable interacting with the command line
+* you may use a dependency that is not on PyPI

 :::